y-vasyunin/collinear-points-app/README.md

   - [runtime.txt](app/runtime.txt) — specifies a Python runtime for Heroku
 - **resources** — pictures for this README
 - **tests**
   - [test_algorithm_auto.py](tests/test_algorithm_auto.py) — a unit test to run automatically that asserts the correctness of the collinearity check function.
-It uses hardcoded validation data, which you can see on the plot below
+It uses hardcoded validation data
   - [test_flask_manual.py](tests/test_flask_manual.py) — a manual test for a running Flask application to experiment with API

 ### Localhost